Simple Bulk Reconstruction in AdS/CFT Correspondence: Simple reconstruction of bulk local operators

 Of course, these discussions of the AdS-Rindler reconstruction are related to our picture in this paper.
 In particular, as we have seen, the wave packet reconstructed from a small subregion in CFT is a part of a bulk local operator reconstructed from a whole space $S^{d-1}$, i.e. the bulk local operator is obtained by assembling such wave packets for small subregions in whole space.
 The null-geodesics correspond to such wave packets.
 The AdS-Rindler reconstruction uses only the wave packets corresponding to the half of $S^{d-1}$.

-The AdS-Rindler reconstruction and our bulk reconstruction picture lead another version of the subregion duality, in which the (low energy) CFT operators supported in region $A$ is dual to the bulk operators in the bulk theory in the AdS-Rindler patch $M_A$ with the boundary condition on the AdS-Rindler horizon.
-We stress again that these are not equivalent to the bulk operators supported on AdS-Rindler patch $M_A$ in the bulk theory in the global AdS without imposing the boundary condition on the AdS-Rindler horizon.
-By tracing out the states supported in $\bar{A}$, this duality becomes the correspondence between the density matrix $\rho_A$ of the region $A$ in CFT and the density matrix $\rho_{M_A}$ of the AdS-Rindler patch in the bulk theory with the boundary condition.
-Here, we assumed that the boundary condition on the AdS-Rindler horizon is consistent with the CFT defined on $A$.
-This duality for the density matrices for general $A$ is often referred to as the subregion duality and our picture is consistent with this version of the subregion duality.
+The AdS-Rindler reconstruction and our bulk reconstruction picture lead another version of the subregion duality, in which the (low energy) CFT operators supported in region $A$ is dual to the part of bulk operators in the bulk theory in the AdS-Rindler patch $M_A$.
+We stress again that these are not equivalent to the bulk operators supported on AdS-Rindler patch $M_A$ in the bulk theory in the global AdS.
+By tracing out the states supported in $\bar{A}$, this duality becomes the correspondence between the density matrix $\rho_A$ of the region $A$ in CFT and the density matrix $\rho_{M_A}$ of the AdS-Rindler patch in the ``bulk theory'' which includes the part of the bulk local operators.